JimHotchkiss/sports-medicine-app/NOTES.md

 [X] Add :hover to Shaver div

 # 4/14/2021
-[] Xf2Errors - IFU version
+[X] Xf2Errors - IFU version
-    () Update xf2errors.js
+    (x) Update xf2errors.js
         () Remove 'W' error messages that do not pertain to Crossfire2 (x) w7
             (x) w8
-        () Add 'Category'
+        (x) Add 'Category'
-        () Add 'Solution'
+        (x) Add 'Solution'
-    () Troubleshooting from the IFU - could be a 'general troubleshooting' option on the list of error codes.
+    (x) Troubleshooting from the IFU - could be a 'general troubleshooting' option on the list of error codes.
+    (x) Appropriately render Solution and Category attributes.